scylladb/care-pet/go/README.md

 Now you are ready to connect to the database and start working.

-To connect to the database do the following:
+To connect to the database, do the following:

 ```go
 import (